I know...I know...I've been AWOL for a couple of months. I could go into more detail but who really wants to hear my excuses?

 The old "grass is always greener" adage applies to the workplace as well.
 Spending your time focused on others' work achievements rather than working to further your own is a sure-fire career killer," McKee contends.

-"Spending an inordinate amount of time fixated on what you don't have rather than what you do will foster a bad attitude and negative overall demeanor."
+The sin: "Spending an inordinate amount of time fixated on what you don't have rather than what you do will foster a bad attitude and negative overall demeanor."

 The salvation: "One's overall 'presence' in the office plays a big part in who gets promoted and who doesn't.
 No matter how ambitious, it's prudent to be 'present' and make the most out of your current position at this moment in time."